ibm-cloud-docs/connected-trade-platform/white-paper.md

 ### Databases
 {: #logical-architecture-databases}

-The platform offers comprehensive list of DBaaS offerings across RDMS and NoSQL databases such as DB2, Postgres, enterprise DB, MySQL, MongoDB, Cloudant, Cassandra and so on.
+The platform offers a comprehensive list of DBaaS offerings across RDMS and NoSQL databases such as Db2, Postgres, enterprise DB, MySQL, MongoDB, Cloudant, Cassandra, and more.
 For more information, see [Databases](https://cloud.ibm.com/catalog?category=databases){: external}.

 ### Observability
 {: #logical-architecture-observability}

-The platform offers extensive observability capabilities through its cloud activity tracker, cloud logs and cloud monitoring services in addition to IBM Instana Observability platform.
+The platform offers extensive observability capabilities through its cloud activity tracker, cloud logs and cloud monitoring services in addition the IBM Instana Observability platform.
 For more information, see [Observability services](/docs/observability-hub).

 ### Key Management
 {: #logical-architecture-key-management}

 #### Keep Your Own Key (KYOK)
-{: kyok-connected-trade}
+{: #kyok-connected-trade}

 {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services is a dedicated key management service and cloud service that provides the following features: